ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Sometimes we need to use such data to compute indices or sizes (citation needed).
 By making the container interface unsigned we force unsigned values upon the user, we make the decision for them.
+This leads to a type-clash somewhere.
+More on this under _HEADING HERE_.

 Is this more of a problem than the opposite?
 Forcing signed values upon the user?
 It is if the range of the signed type can be assumed to be large enough.
-All not-too-large unsigned values can be represented in a signed value.
+All not-too-large unsigned values can be represented as a signed value.
-The conversion is safe.
+The conversion is "safe".
 The same is not true for signed to unsigned.
 There are many reasonable sized negative values that cannot be represented by an unsigned type.
+So should we therefore prefer signed values in our interfaces so that more (real-world?) value conversions can be performed?
+It is, however, always _defined_ to convert a signed integer to an unsigned one, though the value is not always preserved.

 # Integer Basics